 Things to Do and See While Traveling in Costa Rica

 When you travel in Costa Rica, you’ll know you’ve found paradise, and so have an incredible variety of plants and animals.
-In fact, about 6% of the known species of plants and animals in the world can be found in Costa Rica, due in part to its many micro-climates.
-There’s tropical Pacific coast, the slightly cooler Caribbean coast, the year-round temperate central valley, the plateau regions, and forest-covered mountains.
+In fact, even though Costa Rica is only about the size of West Virginia (only 0.05% of the world’s landmass) about 6% of the known species of plants and animals in the world can be found there.
+It’s due in part to its many micro-climates.
+There’s tropical Pacific coast, the slightly cooler Caribbean coast, the year-round temperate Central Valley, the plateau regions, and forest-covered mountains.
+Luckily, the government and private landowners have recognized the unique nature of Costa Rica, designating nearly 25% of the land in the country as national park or private reserve.

-The country has a rainy season from May to November, with sun in the morning and showers in the afternoon, followed by clearing.
-The dry season runs from December to April.
+The country has a rainy season from May to November.
+For most of the season there is sun in the morning and showers in the afternoon, followed by clear evenings.
+During September and October, considered the height of the rainy season, you can see all day showers.
+The dry season runs from December to April and usually you won’t see any rain at all during this period.

-Costa Rica’s incredible geographical and natural variety has made ecotourism popular in recent years, and Costa Rica is the perfect destination for windsurfing, board surfing, snorkeling, deep sea fishing, reef diving, cycling, spelunking, and more.
+Costa Rica’s incredible geographical and natural variety has made it a pioneer in ecotourism, and Costa Rica is the perfect destination for windsurfing, board surfing, snorkeling, deep sea fishing, reef diving, cycling, ziplining, spelunking, and more.

-If urban life is more your scene, Costa Rica’s cities have all the fun and culture you’d expect in a modern city, from theaters, art galleries, and national and international performers to excellent shopping and dining to exciting and varied nightlife.
+If urban life is more your scene, Costa Rica’s big cities, especially San José, the capital, and its suburbs, have all the fun and culture you’d expect in a modern city, from theaters, art galleries, and national and international performers to excellent shopping and dining to exciting and varied nightlife.

 Activities for the Adventurous Costa Rica Traveler